In this blog, we explore some of the

 Supporting our teams to challenge, grow and perform.

-How we talk to our staff about their performance and work therefore, affects our staff’s reactions to challenge and how they embrace them.
+How we talk to our staff about their performance and work, therefore, affects our staff’s reactions to challenge and how they embrace it.

 Whereas praise given for our staff members’ effort reduces the entity perception they hold.